yinjiez/A-Virtual-Gallery/README.md

 To build our webapp locally:

-In a terminal, cd into the server folder under "1_Application_code", then run npm install:
+In a terminal, cd into the server folder under "WebApp_Gallery", then run npm install:

 cd server

 npm install

-In another terminal window, cd into the client folder under "1_Application_code", then run npm install:
+In another terminal window, cd into the client folder under "WebApp_Gallery", then run npm install:

 cd client